ViniciusMikuni/SBUnfold/README.md

 # Plotting

-The results presented in the paper can be reproduced by calling:
+The results presented in the paper can be reproduced after training each individual unfolding algorithm  by calling:
 ```
 python plot.py
 ```
-where both plots and metrics are calculated
+where both plots and metrics are calculated.

 ## Citation